Hawks vs. Pacers odds, line, spread: 2022 NBA picks, March 13 prediction from proven computer model

 Featured Sport | Atlanta Hawks vs. Indiana Pacers

-Friday evening’s sport towards the Los Angeles Clippers was tightly contested, however Atlanta managed to drag out the 112-106 win.
-Trae Younger dropped a double-double with 27 factors and 11 assists along with 5 rebounds.
+Friday night time’s sport towards the Los Angeles Clippers was tightly contested, however Atlanta managed to drag out the 112-106 win.
+Trae Young dropped a double-double with 27 factors and 11 assists along with 5 rebounds.
 The standout efficiency was his 34th double-double of the season and he’s tied with San Antonio’s Dejounte Murray for second-most amongst all NBA level guards.
-Kevin Huerter additionally performed nicely within the sport, ending with 16 factors and eight rebounds.
+Kevin Huerter additionally performed properly within the sport, ending with 16 factors and eight rebounds.

-Atlanta has turned the ball over the fewest instances within the league this season, at simply 12 per sport.
-That determine is barely increased in house video games this season, with 12.2, which is third-fewest within the NBA.
-Conversely, the Hawks have additionally compelled the third-fewest turnovers this season, at simply 12.four per sport.
+Atlanta has turned the ball over the fewest occasions within the league this season, at simply 12 per sport.
+That determine is barely increased in dwelling video games this season, with 12.2, which is third-fewest within the NBA.
+Conversely, the Hawks have additionally pressured the third-fewest turnovers this season, at simply 12.four per sport.

 This season, the Pacers are 10-24 in video games with out Brogdon within the lineup.
 Rookie Chris Duarte performed his second sport on Saturday after lacking six of the earlier eight.
-He hit 55.6 p.c of his pictures and scored 15 factors within the win.
+He hit 55.6 % of his photographs and scored 15 factors within the win.
 Within the Pacers’ February sport towards Atlanta, he scored 25 factors.

-The mannequin has simulated Hawks vs. Pacers 10,000 instances and the outcomes are in.
-We are able to let you know that the mannequin is leaning beneath, and it is also generated a point-spread choose that’s hitting in over 50 p.c of simulations.
-You possibly can solely see the pick at SportsLine.
+The mannequin has simulated Hawks vs. Pacers 10,00zero occasions and the outcomes are in.
+We are able to inform you that the mannequin is leaning beneath, and it’s additionally generated a point-spread choose that’s hitting in over 50 % of simulations.
+You may solely see the pick at SportsLine.

 Who wins Hawks vs. Pacers?
 And which facet of the unfold is a must-back?
 Visit SportsLine right now to see which side of the spread you need to jump on, all from the computer model that has crushed its NBA picks, and discover out.